Legalized sports betting is making its way to Tennessee.

 Only those 21 years or older will be authorized to place wagers.
 The state also prohibits people from the following groups to participate:

-Regulators allow for wagering on professional sports, including motorsports and esports, as well as on college sports and the Olympics or any athletic event sanctioned by a national or international organization.
+Regulators allow for wagering on professional sports, including motorsports and esports, as well as on college sports and the Olympics or any athletic sports event sanctioned by a national or international organization.

 That said, lawmakers elected to forbid wagering on any “individual actions, events, statistics, or non-occurrences” during a collegiate event.
 Rephrased: Tennessee does not allow college prop betting.